-Teacher education programs are approved by the Wisconsin Department of Public Instruction (DPI) and prepare students for licensure at the early childhood/middle childhood level (grades PK through 5), the middle childhood/early adolescence level (grades 1 through 8), the early adolescence/adolescence level (grades 6 through 12), and cross-categorical special education.
+Teacher education programs are approved by the Wisconsin Department of Public Instruction (DPI) and prepare students for licensure at the early childhood/middle childhood level (grades PK through 5), the middle childhood/early adolescence level (grades 1 through 8), and the early adolescence/adolescence level (grades 6 through 12).
 Also offered are a minor in early childhood education; and PK-12 licensure in English, speech, theatre, French, Spanish, math, computer science, instrumental music, choral music, general music, physical education, biology/life sciences, chemistry, environmental science, physics, broadfield social studies, economics, history, political science, psychology, sociology, health and art.